aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/l3ls-evpn/network-services.md

             description: < description >
             enabled: < true | false >
             mtu: <mtu >
+            # EOS CLI rendered directly on the Ethernet interface in the final EOS configuration
+            raw_eos_cli: |
+              < multiline eos cli >

           # For sub-interfaces the dot1q vlan is derived from the interface name by default, but can also be specified.
           - interfaces: [ <interface_name1.sub-if-id>, <interface_name2.sub-if-id> ]